jbenninghoff/cluster-validation/README.md

 generation Xeon based servers with eight or more 1600MHz DIMMs can deliver 70-80GB/sec Triad results.
 Previous generation Xeon cpus (Westmere) can deliver ~40GB/sec Triad results.
-You can look up the cluster CPU as shown by cluster-audit.sh, at http://ark.intel.com/.
+You can look up the CPU as shown by cluster-audit.sh, at http://ark.intel.com/.
 The technical specifications for the CPU model will include the Max Memory Bandwidth (per CPU socket).
 Servers typically have two CPU sockets, so doubling that Max Bandwidth shown will give you the Max